 Moz Spam – Is Another Moz Metric

 What about PA – Page Authority?
 Who really knows cause it is still Moz1.0.
 Moz1.0 is me referencing the time before DA was updated using a new formula.
 Moz called it DA 2.0, but I think needing a 2.0 is an admission that you got it wrong in the first place.
 Page Authority on the homepage used to match the site’s DA.
 In fact, if you want to know the DA 1.0 of a domain just go by the PA of the homepage.
 They used to be one in the same.
 So PA is closely related to a number they felt the need to redo.

 For a more in depth look at each ranking we’ve included the SEO Metrics category from our FAQ section.

-Continuing into metric land theres seemingly easy scores that you’d be wrong to expect to be equal.
+Continuing into metric land there’s seemingly easy scores that you’d be wrong to expect to be equal.
 Backlinks are reported by Moz, SEMRush, AHREFs and Majestic.
 Each offers its own number to quantify the value of a site.
-Usually these numbers are widely different, but how could they be different if they all are based on the same site?
+Usually these numbers are wildly different, but how could they be different if they all are based on the same site?

 Keep in mind that the sites that report these numbers are making crawls and may be different sizes.
 Ive found MOZ to usually be the lower count, this could mean they have the smaller sample of sites from the others or it could be they have better spam recognition than the others.
 Another theory could lead you to wonder if one site includes backlinks from redirects where others don’t include redirected backlinks.